SWEDES: TheWayTheyWere

 The background of these authors: Emory Lindquist, Nils Hasselmo, Vernon Holm, Dorothy Burton Skårdal,

-[POSSIBLY PARTIALLY WRITTEN BY EDITOR A. JOHN PEARSON WHO HAS YET TO LET ME KNOW]*
+[POSSIBLY PARTIALLY WRITTEN BY EDITOR A. JOHN PEARSON (1936-1923) UNCLEAR AS TO WHO WROTE THIS SECTION]*

 [Additions in brackets by FC]